dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA1001.md

 imports the preferences contained in the specified stream.

 This concludes our introduction into graphical user interface programming.
 The next chapter shows you how to work with the most common Swing components.

-Chapter 11

-User Interface Components with Swing

-In this chapter

-11.1 Swing and the Model-View-Controller Design Pattern

-11.2 Introduction to Layout Management

-11.3 Text Input

-11.4 Choice Components

-11.5 Menus

-11.6 Sophisticated Layout Management